The Workshop

 For her first nine years "Lizzie" cycled mostly around North and South Carolina, sometimes into Virginia.
 From the Blue Ridge Parkway to the Outer Banks, it was her early years of cycle touring and she did her best to see as much as she could.
 In 1984-85, the Suntour derailleurs, Diacomp brakes, and SR crankset were replaced and upgraded to a full Shimano 600 groupset (including the infamous Biopace crankset!)

 In 1988 she moved to Manhattan where on the weekends she could be found tucked on the Amtrak train heading north into the Hudson Highlands to Harrimon State Park and Bear Mountain, discovering small roads and towns of the Catskills and Adirondacks.
-At times it was difficult time for a touring bike in a city unfriendly to cycling in general, but she did her best — whenever she could get away to spend time exploring New England.
+At times it was difficult time for a touring bike in a big city, unfriendly to cycling in general, but she did her best — whenever she could get away to spend time exploring the New England countryside.

 In 1995, she escaped "Gotham" and spent a wonderful "summer of love" wandering the Mission District of San Francisco and climbing San Bruno Mountain.
 She then re-located to Chicago in 1996 where she had a brief love-affair with Lake Shore Drive and Michigan Avenue.
 After that, she then spent a couple of years wandering through Connecticut and New England again, visiting the colonial shipping ports between Bar Harbor and New Haven (we almost lost her in Nantucket!)
-Sometime around 1997, the Shimano 600's hubs wore out which were replaced with lovely new Campagnola hubs (36h) on Wolber GTX 2 rims!
+In 1997 the Shimano 600 hubs had worn out and were replaced with lovely new Campagnola hubs on Wolber GTX 2 rims!

-In 2002, she left the "Nutmeg State" and returned to the "Tarheel State" where she resumed her rambling along the back country roads where she first began.
+In 2002, she left the "Nutmeg State" and returned to the "Tarheel State" where she resumed her rambling along the back country roads she had first discovered.
 During a lengthy ride along the Outer Banks in 2003, the return spring in the Shimano 600 rear derailleur snapped, so I replaced both the front and rear derailleurs with a NOS Shimano Deore set I stumbled across in a little bike shop in Surf City, NC.
+It was a lucky find!

 However, within a few years she was no longer content with the rolling hills of the Piedmont.
-In 2005 I boxed her up and flew her down to Cancun where she had a passionate summer exploring the Yucatan Pennisula of Mexico.
-In 2006, she embarked on a long coastal drive down the Eastern Seaboard to the Florida Keys for a wonderful month.
+In 2005 I boxed her up and flew her down to Cancun where she had a passionate summer exploring Playa del Carma, Tulum, and the Yucatan Pennisula of Mexico.
+She then embarked on a long coastal drive down the Eastern Seaboard to the Florida Keys in 2006 for a wonderful three months wandering the antebellum towns of Charleston, Savannah, and St. Augustine.
 Bigger and longer rides were now top-most on her agenda and the mileage began to accumulate.

 In 2009, she made her first trip abroad; visiting Wales for three weeks and rolling along the Gower, the Pembrokeshire Coast, and climbing the mountains of the Brecon Beacons.
 Before her return trip the following year, a new Sugino triple-crankset (with better gearing for the hills - 46/36/26) was installed and she then spent another two weeks exploring the Welsh countryside.
 These two trips confirmed her desire and by 2011, I could not hold her back.
 I packed up all she could carry (even adding a Burley trailer), sold everything else and made the move to the UK.